 It’s my birthday tomorrow; usually people ask on your birthday, “How does it feel to be ____?”
 It’s pretty funny to ask that.

-I don’t know what it feels like to be that age, given since I have been a certain age merely less than a day.
+I don’t know what it feels like to be that age, given since I have been a certain age for less than a day.
 Why does no one ask that question the day before my next birthday?
 Today, to be quite accurate.

 That would make more sense to me!